Andereoo/TkinterWeb/docs/source/javascript.rst

     yourhtmlframe.load_html("<div id='container'><script>// Do stuff</script><p>Test</p></div>")

-You can also use the the :attr:`on_element_script` parameter to handle event scripts (i.e. handle an element's ``onclick`` attribute).
+You can also use the :attr:`on_element_script` parameter to handle event scripts (i.e. handle an element's ``onclick`` attribute).
 The element's corresponding Tkhtml node, relevant event, and code to execute will be passed as parameters.

 If needed you can always then create an :class:`~tkinterweb.dom.HTMLElement` instance from a Tkhtml node: